Marie Antoinette: Conciergerie

-On the night of 1 August, at 1:00 in the morning, Marie Antoinette was transferred from the Temple to an isolated cell in the Conciergerie as 'Prisoner nº 280'.
+At 1 a.m. on 1 August, she was transferred from the Temple to an isolated cell in the Conciergerie as 'Prisoner nº 280'.
 Leaving the Tower she bumped her head against the lintel of a door, which prompted one of her guards to ask her if she was hurt, to which she answered, "No!
 Nothing now can hurt me."
 This was the most difficult period of her captivity.
 She was under constant surveillance with no privacy.
 The "Carnation Plot" (Le complot de l'œillet), an attempt to help her escape at the end of August, was foiled due to the inability to corrupt all the guards.
 She was attended by Rosalie Lamorlière, who took care of her as much as she could.
 At least once she received a visit by a Catholic priest.